JmfanBU/ReachNNStar/README.md

 ```

 ## Comparison between ReachNN* and ReachNN[1]

+Our tool does not include the installation of Sherlock and Verisig for comparison.
+For the comparison with Verisig and Sherlock results, please refer to the results in ReachNN[1].

 <p align="center">
     <img src="figures/KD.png" alt>
     <em>Figure 1: Reachability analysis results: Red lines represent boundaries of the obstacles and form the avoid set.
 Green rectangle represents the target region.
 Blue rectangle represents the computed flowpipes.</em>